-The market for the services provided by telecommunication service providers, including competitive local exchange carriers (CLECs) and application service providers (ASPs) who compete against traditional telephone companies, has experienced a significant downturn over the last several quarters.
-As a result, many such service providers have put plans for expansion on hold while other high-profile service providers have ceased operations altogether.
-Additionally, this industry has experienced a significant amount of consolidation over the last year.
-Remaining telecommunication service providers may still require substantial capital for the development, construction, and expansion of their networks and the introduction of their services.
-Financing may not be available to these service providers on favorable terms, if at all.
-The inability of our current or potential telecommunication service provider customers to acquire and keep customers, to successfully raise needed funds, or to respond to any other trends such as price reductions for their services or diminished demand for telecommunication services generally, will continue to adversely affect their operating results and most likely cause them to further reduce their capital spending programs.
-If our current or potential customers are forced to further delay or curtail their capital spending programs, sales of our hosted iPBX product and SCE Product may be adversely affected, which would negatively impact our business, financial condition, and results of operations.
-In addition, the loss of one or more of our current or potential telecommunication service provider or telecommunication equipment manufacturing customers, through industry consolidation or otherwise, could reduce or eliminate our sales to such customers and consequently harm our business, financial condition, and results of operations.
+The market for the services provided by telecommunication service providers who compete against traditional telephone companies has only begun to emerge, and many of these service providers are still building their infrastructure and rolling out their services.
+These telecommunication service providers require substantial capital for the development, construction, and expansion of their networks and the introduction of their services.
+Financing may not be available to emerging telecommunication service providers on favorable terms, if at all.
+The inability of our current or potential emerging telecommunication service provider customers to acquire and keep customers, to successfully raise needed funds, or to respond to any other trends such as price reductions for their services or diminished demand for telecommunication services generally, could adversely affect their operating results or cause them to reduce their capital spending programs.
+If our current or potential customers are forced to defer or curtail their capital spending programs, sales of our hosted iPBX, SCE and unified messaging products to those telecommunication service providers may be adversely affected, which would negatively impact our business, financial condition, and results of operations.
+In addition, many of the industries in which telecommunication service providers operate have recently experienced consolidation.
+The loss of one or more of our current or potential telecommunication service provider customers, through industry consolidation or otherwise, could reduce or eliminate our sales to such a customer and consequently harm our business, financial condition, and results of operations.